Ircam-Amplify/AI-MUSIC-DETECTOR/README.md

 ## Development Guidelines

 1. Environment Variables
-   - Make sure to set up IRCAM API credentials in your environment
+   - Make sure to set up IRCAM AMPLIFY API credentials in your environment

 2. API Integration
-   - All IRCAM API calls are handled on the backend
+   - All IRCAM AMPLIFY API calls are handled on the backend
    - Proper error handling is implemented

 ## Production Deployment